chilcano/ghpages-holosec/_posts/2020-01-22-building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-data-plane-part2-external-dns-ingress.md

 **3) Verify ExternalDNS and NGINX Ingress work together (Health Check example)**

-Since the `CheapK8s` only exposes RESTful services over `80` and `443` ports, then to verify I need to call the `Health Check` service of my [NGINX Ingress Controller](https://github.com/chilcano/kubeadm-aws/blob/0.2.1-chilcano/manifests/nginx-ingress-mandatory.yaml){:target="_blank"} deployed through Terraform in previous step.
+Since the `CheapK8s` only exposes RESTful services over `80` and `443` ports, then to verify that I need to call the `Health Check` service of my [NGINX Ingress Controller](https://github.com/chilcano/kubeadm-aws/blob/0.2.1-chilcano/manifests/nginx-ingress-mandatory.yaml){:target="_blank"} deployed through Terraform in previous step.
+This procedure also verify that the `NGINX Ingress Controller` has got a DNS name (subdomain `ingress-nginx.cloud.holisticsecurity.io`) from `ExternalDNS` successfully.
+This part has been configured in the file [`manifests/nginx-ingress-nodeport.yaml.tmpl`](https://github.com/chilcano/kubeadm-aws/blob/0.2.1-chilcano/manifests/nginx-ingress-nodeport.yaml.tmpl){:target="_blank"}.

 ```sh